What`s new in myelodysplastic syndrome research and treatment?

 Genetics and biology of MDS

 Scientists are also learning how bone marrow stromal cells influence MDS cells.
-Bone marrow stromal cells are cells that are found in the bone marrow but do not develop into blood cells.
+Bone marrow stromal cells are found in the bone marrow but do not develop into blood cells.
 Instead, they help support, nourish, and regulate the blood-forming cells.
 Recent studies suggest that although the stromal cells in MDS patients are not cancerous, they are not normal either, and seem to have a role in causing MDS.
 Scientists have identified some of the chemical signals that are exchanged between stromal cells and MDS cells.

 As more information from this research unfolds, it may be used to design new drugs or eventually in developing gene therapy.
 This approach replaces the abnormal DNA of cancer cells with normal DNA to restore normal control of cell growth.